European Matters Committee

 The Health TPs will address more reliable, comparable and efficient use of diagnostic and therapeutic methods, the development of new techniques to improve healthcare, limit costs, foster the competitiveness of related European industries and services and the underpinning for regulation.

-European Congress of Medical Physics 2018 – Premeeting workshop – 'Patient specific dosimetry for cardiac CT perfusion imaging', Wednesday 22 August 2018, Copenhagen http://ecmp2018.org/fileadmin/user_upload/ECMP_2018/Patient_specific_dosimetry_for_cardiac_CT_perfusion_imaging.pdf
+A workshop was held during the European Congress of Medical Physics 2018 on 'Patient specific dosimetry for cardiac CT perfusion imaging', in Copenhagen. http://ecmp2018.org/fileadmin/user_upload/ECMP_2018/Patient_specific_dosimetry_for_cardiac_CT_perfusion_imaging.pdf

-3) The TRIMAGE project is an EU-funded FP7 project whose aim is to design and build a novel (PET/MR/EEG) brain scanner for early diagnosis of schizophrenia that could be also useful for other mental health disorders and brain studies (A. Del Guerra et al, European Psychiatry 2018,50,7-20).
-The project will be finishing end of this year and the TRIMAGE scanner will be installed at the Pisa University Hospital.
+4) The TRIMAGE project is an EU-funded FP7 project whose aim is to design and build a novel (PET/MR/EEG) brain scanner for early diagnosis of schizophrenia that could be also useful for other mental health disorders and brain studies (A. Del Guerra et al, European Psychiatry 2018,50,7-20).
+The project will be finishing end of 2018 and the TRIMAGE scanner will be installed at the Pisa University Hospital.

 As part of the project, the TRIMAGE consortium is committed to the collection of feedbacks.
 An anonymous questionnaire which will be closing September 30th is available at https://www.surveymonkey.com/r/NKTSSNL.